needle-mirror/com.unity.xr.arcore/Documentation~/index.md

 * [Mesh](xref:arsubsystems-mesh-subsystem)
 * [Body tracking](xref:UnityEngine.XR.ARSubsystems.XRHumanBodySubsystem)

-# Installing ARCore XR Plug-in
+# Installing Google ARCore XR Plug-in

 To install this package, follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).

-You can also install the AR Foundation package, which uses the ARCore XR Plug-in and provides many useful scripts and prefabs.
+You can also install the AR Foundation package, which uses the Google ARCore XR Plug-in and provides many useful scripts and prefabs.
 For more information, see the [AR Foundation documentation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@5.0).

-# Using ARCore XR Plug-in
+# Using Google ARCore XR Plug-in

 In most cases, you should use the scripts, prefabs, and assets provided by the AR Foundation package as the basis for your handheld AR apps rather than using ARCore APIs directly.
-The ARCore XR plug-in supports AR Foundation features on the Android platform by implementing the native endpoints required to target Google’s ARCore platform using Unity's multi-platform XR API.
+The Google ARCore XR Plug-in supports AR Foundation features on the Android platform by implementing the native endpoints required to target Google’s ARCore platform using Unity's multi-platform XR API.

-Use the ARCore XR plug-in APIs when you need access to Android ARCore-specific features.
+Use the Google ARCore XR Plug-in APIs when you need access to Android ARCore-specific features.
 The ARCoreFaceRegions sample in the [AR Foundations repository](https://github.com/Unity-Technologies/arfoundation-samples#ARCoreFaceRegions) provides an example of using an ARCore feature.

 See [Using AR Foundation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@5.0/manual/index.html#using-ar-foundation) for general information about developing AR apps in Unity.

 ## Build Settings

-You can flag the ARCore XR Plug-in as **Required** or **Optional** in the Project Settings window.
+You can flag the Google ARCore XR Plug-in as **Required** or **Optional** in the Project Settings window.

 ARCore is set to **Required** by default.
 If you set the ARCore plug-in to **Optional** instead, the Google Play store lets users install your app on devices that don't support ARCore, or devices that support ARCore but don't have it installed.
 Use the **Optional** setting when creating an app that provides different experiences depending on whether ARCore is available.